-Folic acid is vital for foetal development in the early stages of pregnancy.
+Folic acid is vital for fetal development in the early stages of pregnancy.
 It is also an essential nutrient in breast milk.
-Fortified whole-grain bread and pasta are good options to increase your daily dose of iron and fibre.
+Fortified whole-grain bread and pasta are good options to increase your daily dose of iron and fiber.

 10. Whole-grain cereal

 They are a rich source of protein.
-You may have egg scramble for breakfast, hard boiled egg along with a salad for lunch, or omelette for dinner.
+You may have egg scramble for breakfast, hard-boiled egg along with a salad for lunch, or an omelet for dinner.

-It contains essential vitamins and minerals including vitamins B6 and C, potassium, manganese, magnesium, and fibre.
+It contains essential vitamins and minerals including vitamins B6 and C, potassium, manganese, magnesium, and fiber.
 Turmeric aids in treating inflammation and therefore, helps heal post-pregnancy wounds and stomach disorders.
-You may consume it by adding half a teaspoon in one full glass of warm milk, preferably before bedtime.
+You may consume it by adding half a teaspoon to one full glass of warm milk, preferably before bedtime.

 13. Dry ginger powder

 The dry ginger powder should be a part of your post-pregnancy diet, as it contains vitamins B6 and E, magnesium, iron, potassium, manganese, and selenium.
 It is known for its anti-inflammatory uses.
 You can add a pinch of it to your meals and your chutneys.

 It is another ideal food to include in your post-pregnancy diet.
 The rich carbohydrates, fiber, vitamins B12, and E, magnesium, manganese, copper, zinc, calcium, and potassium present in these nuts help you recover from delivery.
 You can add them to milk or any foods that you eat, or simply enjoy them as a great munching snack.

 NOTE:- The above is a general plan.
 We do provide customized plans as well, as per your personal goals.